 And then, last year, it appeared.
 Lusofonia Record Club.
 A new label dedicated to preserving and promoting the cultural heritage of the lusophone (Portugese-speaking) world.
 Their first release, Pinhal's Volume 1.
 Out of stock and €300 on Discogs.
 I got in touch immediately.
 Will there be a second run?
 Is there a spare?
 Have I really missed my only opportunity?

 Radio silence for weeks.
 Or so I thought, until I discovered a reply, offering me the final copy, buried in my spam.
 It was amongst the angriest I've ever been.
-Gmail regularly finds it pertinent to let adverts for dating sites for over-50s into my inbox, but chose to rob me of one of the most important e-mails I could ever have hoped for.
+Gmail regularly finds it pertinent to let reminders that I'm the 999,999th customer into my inbox, but chose to rob me of one of the most important e-mails I could ever have hoped for.
 If it wasn't gone then, surely it was gone now.
 Have I really missed my only opportunity?

 Much to my surprise, it was still available and, a few weeks later, in my hands.
 Label founders Léo and Tomas were amongst the friendliest people I've ever encountered, and we've kept in touch ever since, even meeting for a drink in Porto.
 I love every release and have played several on the show.
 That's a real reason.